heya-vyom/chimera/README.md

 Our mission is to revolutionize assistive technology, offering a non-invasive, intuitive solution that empowers quadriplegic individuals worldwide.
 With a scalable, industry-standard codebase, Chimera aims to lead the BCI domain and redefine human mobility.

 ## Features
-- **Brain-Driven Control**: Uses EEG to capture motor imagery for natural, thought-based operation.
+- Uses EEG to capture motor imagery for natural, thought-based operation.
-- **Real-Time Processing**: Ensures low-latency responses for seamless user experience.
+- Ensures low-latency responses for seamless user experience.
-- **Modular Design**: Structured for easy maintenance, debugging, and future enhancements.
+- Structured for easy maintenance, debugging, and future enhancements.
-- **Scalability**: Built to handle large datasets and grow with a global user base.
+- Built to handle large datasets and grow with a global user base.
-- **Investor-Ready**: Professional organization and documentation to attract significant funding.
+- Professional organization and documentation to attract significant funding.

 ## Installation
 To set up the Chimera project locally on Windows 11: